 Top Melbourne eats

-Now, Melbourne is known for its award-winning coffee.
-Start your morning right with a delicious cup from one of these leading CBD cafes: Dukes Coffee Roasters, Everyday Midtown and Industry Beans Lt.
+Melbourne is known for its award-winning coffee.
+Start your morning right with a shot from one of these leading CBD cafes: Dukes Coffee Roasters, Everyday Midtown and Industry Beans Lt.
 Collins.
 For a sweet treat, head to Fitzroy where locals and visitors alike line up daily for a flaky bite of pastry from Lune Croissanterie.

-For dinner, choose from one of Melbourne’s many innovative restaurants.
-Vue de Monde is a part of Shannon Bennett’s Melbourne foodie empire and is located on the iconic Rialto Building’s 55th floor.
+For dinner, you’ll need to be picky as you are spoilt for choice when it comes to sustainable dining in Melbourne.
+A truly memorable experience, Vue de Monde is a part of Shannon Bennett’s Melbourne foodie empire and is located on the iconic Rialto Building’s 55th floor.
 It does a seasonal chef tasting menu that focuses on unique Australian delicacies, such as mud crab with native pesto and barbecued baby corn with cured kangaroo.
 A lot of the organic produce used is grown at the company’s Burnham Beeches property in Sherbrooke Forest as well.
 For a nightcap, look no further than its neighbour, Lui Bar, which is known for its contemporary cocktail list.

 Shopping in Melbourne

-Hit the shops in Melbourne without feeling guilty.
-Kuwaii is a local clothing brand that focuses on creating timeless pieces you’ll wear forever.
+Kuwaii is another local clothing brand that focuses on creating timeless pieces you’ll wear forever.
 They produce their clothing locally, with 50% of their fabric from sustainable or transparent sources.
 Vintage lovers should make a beeline for Brunswick Street in Fitzroy.
 The street’s top vintage boutiques include Hunter Gatherer, Vintage Sole and Out of the Closet.

 Get lost in a laneway

 Melbourne is home to a maze of laneways, where you will find boutiques, coffee shops and rooftop bars.
-One of the most popular laneways is Degraves Street, where a visit to Il Papiro is mandatory.
+One of the most popular laneways in our Melbourne guide is Degraves Street, where a visit to Il Papiro is mandatory.
 The fanciest arcade award goes to Block Arcade, which was built in the 1890s.
-Step back in time and indulge at the arcade’s Hopetoun Tea Rooms.
+If you’ve got a moment, step back in time and indulge at the arcade’s Hopetoun Tea Rooms.